thorchain/docs/thornodes/fullnode/thornode-linux.md

 ### Genesis

-To be able to join the network, thornode needs the correct genesis.json.
+For joining the network, the correct genesis file is required

 As `thornode` user run: